dnum-mi/basegun/infra/README.md

 In OVH Log Data Platform, we use Kibana to visualize the logs and make queries to extract valuable information from them.

+## Kubernetes deployment

+It is possible to deploy basegun in a kubernetes cluster with list of manifest or